KentseMatshira/CDV01_Career_Goals_Reflection_CS202040252_PTO2407_GroupA_Kentse-Matshira_CDV01/README.md

 JavaScript: I am familiar with creating interactive elements.
 Tailwind: I've explored this utility-first CSS framework.
 Portfolio and Social Media Pages: Crafting these showcases my work effectively.
 Skills to Develop or Improve: While I have a solid foundation, continuous improvement is essential.
 I continue refining my existing skills and exploring new ones.
-There's always room for growth!🌟💻
+There's always room for growth!

 Interests and Values: